 Crestron formatted control commands

-The motorized circuit breakers shall respond to control changes in less than 25 milliseconds.
+The remote controlled relays shall respond to control changes in less than 25 milliseconds.
 DMX512 update speed shall be 40Hz.

-The RPS panels shall allow an optional power supply and buffer to be factory or field installed in installation where the control wire length from the RPC panel is greater than 400 feet.
-One circuit breaker position will be reserved to provide electrical power to this circuit.

 2,500V optical isolation shall be provided between the DMX512 inputs and the control electronics as well as between control and power components.

 The panel shall have a UL 924-compliant contact input for use in Emergency Lighting systems.
-The panel shall respond to the contact input by switching selecting motorized circuit breakers on, while switching other motorized circuit breakers off.
+The panel shall respond to the contact input by switching selecting remote controlled relays on.
 The emergency lighting status shall be maintained for the duration of the contact closure and will not be modified by any other input during the emergency lighting duration.
-Each motorized circuit breaker can be selected for activation upon contact input.
+Each remote controlled relay can be selected for activation upon contact input.

 An internal astronomical clock shall provide up to 84 events to be automatically adjusted for Sunrise and Sunset times based on the physical location of the panel and calendar date.
 The internal schedule feature shall allow an offset of up to 3 hours, by 30 minute steps, before or after local Sunrise or Sunset times.
 Access to the internal schedule and selecting the physical location of the panel shall be through the internal web page.

 It shall be possible to define up to 12 zones using the GUI.
-Zones shall be programmable by manually selecting one or more motorized circuit breaker to be included in the zone.
-167 Motorized circuit breakers can be physically located in any of the four panels under the direct control of the Master RPC controller.
+Zones shall be programmable by manually selecting one or more remote controlled relays to be included in the zone.
+8 to 64 remote controlled relays can be located in one physical enclosure.
 Each zone can be associated with a discrete control protocol.

-Selecting Sequenced operation shall allow the choice of order and delay time between motorized circuit breaker operations.
+Selecting Sequenced operation shall allow the choice of order and delay time between remote controlled relay operations.

-Selecting Grouped operation shall default to 25ms delay time between motorized circuit breaker operations.
+Selecting Grouped operation shall default to 25ms delay time between remote controlled relay operations.

 Each zone sequence shall be controlled by up to six remote switch sets or other low voltage contact closures within 5,000 feet of the controller.